-Upon the completion of this offering, certain holders of our common stock, including those issuable upon the conversion of shares of our preferred stock upon closing of this offering, are entitled to piggyback registration rights.
+Upon the completion of this offering, certain holders of our voting common stock and non-voting common stock, including those issuable upon the conversion of shares of our non-voting common stock and preferred stock upon closing of this offering, are entitled to piggyback registration rights.
 If we register any of our securities either for our own account or for the account of other security holders, the holders of these shares are entitled to include their shares in the registration.
 Subject to certain exceptions contained in the investors' rights agreement, we and the underwriters may limit the number of shares included in the underwritten offering to the number of shares which we and the underwriters determine in our sole discretion will not jeopardize the success of the offering.